 You'll need them when you apply, otherwise severe penalties.
 I believe the

 sign-up window for Part D is only 60 days after termination from your current

-current "Creditable" prescription
+"Creditable" prescription drug plan.

 I wish that I had known more about

 the requirements of Medicare Part B, (which costs money to be covered), and how

 it is supposed to co-exist with retirement medical or healthcare benefits.

 These issues are discussed on the

 HPAA's Benefits forum -- another reason why you need to join the HPAA once you

 are sure you know you are leaving or being laid off.
 You are eligible to

 join the HP Alumni Association if you were formerly a regular, direct employee

 The HPAA is operated by former

 For more mutual help on this topic and many others, join the

-join the HPAA.
+join the HP Alumni

 Helping each other with life after HP.
 No charge, thanks to HPAA

-© 2018 Hewlett-Packard Alumni Association, Inc. • By using this site
+© 2020 Hewlett-Packard Alumni Association, Inc. • By using this site

 you accept these

 • Operated by former employees who volunteer their time.
 Not

-officially endorsed or supported by the company.
+officially endorsed or supported by any company.